birc-hpc/planning/docs/week-1/architecture.md

 # Cluster architecture

+If this is your first trip into a UNIX cluster wonderland, and if you are reading this, it probably is, you should be aware of a few differences between working on your personal computer and working on a system like this.
+In this note, we will have a look at a few of the differences.

+——

 - Your machine, connected to the front-end.
 - Communicating with the front-end:
   - A terminal (now a program) sending, receiving and displaying text.